Google Ads Conversion Tracking Post IOS 14

 We recently introduced a new URL parameter to help comply with Apple’s policies and help you measure the results of your ads on iOS.
 This new parameter will help you attribute conversions back to your ad campaigns and works with conversion modelling to give you accurate measurement on iOS.

 Then, Able sends each conversion to Google Ads API.
-It's important to note that even when a conversion happens offline or on the back-end, Able attributes it to the previously recorded WBRAID and GBRAID parameters (or a GCLID if available), which treats it effectively as an online activity.
+It's important to note that even when a conversion happens offline or on the back-end, Able attributes it to the previously recorded wBraid and gBraid parameters (or a GCLID if available), which treats it effectively as an online activity.

 This allows Google to utilize its conversion modelling in the same way it can do it for a regular online activity.
 Even if the click doesn't have unique identifier, Google Ads will attribute it with sufficient precision by combining the following parameters instead:

 This process allows to recover attribution for most of the conversions and have them displayed in the Google Ads reports correctly.
 It is achieved by tracing the conversion attributed to WBRAID/GBRAID by Able CDP back to the original click within Google Ads reporting engine and attributing it based on the WBRAID allocation logic Google Ads uses.
-While the exact percentage of IOS traffic attributed by this approach varies, it's the best option available at the moment for tracking IOS conversions in Google Ads.
+While the exact percentage of IOS traffic attributed by this approach varies, it's the best option available for tracking IOS conversions in Google Ads.

 P.S.